 There are a number of excellent online tools available to help identify seed species that meet project success criteria and are well suited to a particular geographic/climatic region.

 Lists of "pollinator friendly" seed species are available online at:

 TransPLANT is useful for identifying potential seed mixes.
 Built upon the U.S. Forest Service ecoregion classification system, TransPLANT provides a designer with a list of potential seed mixtures, based upon project District, County, Route and Post Mile information.

 It is recommended to NOT specify seed species known to have a shelf life of less than six months.
 Short shelf life species may be required via an environmental regulatory agency.
 However, species will not germinate and will not meet permit requirements as intended.
-A good general rule is to avoid specifying short shelf life species.
-Here is a list of short shelf life species available on this website.

 This simple calculation will figure the amount of seed to plant 100% pure live seed.